 The campaign

-PlasticFreeGM asks businesses, organisations and individuals to pledge to take action to reduce avoidable single use plastics across Greater Manchester.
-By making better choices about the products we use, the way we work, and the way we live our live, we can all make a positive change to our city-region.
-Since the campaign’s launch in 2018, businesses, organisations and individuals have pledged their support to help us to stamp out avoidable single-use plastics in Greater Manchester.
-We’d like to say a big thank you to each and everyone of you for helping to make a positive change to our city-region.
+PlasticFreeGM asks businesses, organisations and individuals to pledge to take action to reduce avoidable single-use plastics across Greater Manchester.
+By making better choices about the products we use, the way we work, and the way we live our lives, we can all make a positive change to our city-region.

 Sign the pledge…